TiarkRompf/cs502/project4.md

 optimized backend.

-For this project, we have provided you with a more complex frontend than we\'ve seen thus far.
+For this project, we have provided you with a more complex frontend than we've seen thus far.
 Some of the new pieces of syntactic sugar of which you should be aware are as follows:

 -   `e1 && e2` ==\> `if (e1) e2 else false`